Learning to Denoise Biomedical Knowledge Graph for Robust Molecular Interaction Prediction: Experiments

-Additionally, we remove the MI maximization from DenoisedLP, resulting in a reduction of performance on all datasets for both tasks.
-The results demonstrate that the learned reliable substructure, guided by smoothing semantic relations and the removal of task-irrelevant relations, is effective in enhancing the performance of KG-based methods.
-These findings of the various variants show the original model DenoisedLP can effectively enhance the superior performance of the link prediction tasks.
+\textbf{\underline{ours w/o MI}.} Additionally, removing the MI maximization from BioKDN results in a reduction of performance on all datasets for both tasks.
+The results demonstrate that the learned reliable substructure, guided by knowledge-enhanced smoothing semantics and the removal of task-irrelevant relations, is effective in enhancing the performance of KG-based methods.
+These findings of the various variants show that the original model BioKDN can effectively enhance the superior performance of the link prediction tasks.